vyos/vyos-documentation/docs/commandtree/configmode.rst

 Comment
 ^^^^^^^

-The ``comment`` commands allow you to insert a comment above the current configuration section.
+The ``comment`` command allow you to insert a comment above the current configuration section.
 The command cannot be used at the top of the configuration hierarchy, only on subsections.
 Comments need to be commited, just like other config changes.